 |6023||The source page that is being tried to index is unsupported (not an HTML page)|

 |6024||The source page that is being tried to index has unsupported content.|

-- Errors 6001-6013 occur when the data source is not reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
+- Errors 6001-6013 occur when the data source isn't reachable due to a network issue or when the data source itself is deleted, moved, or renamed.
 Check if the data source details provided are still valid.

-- Errors 6021-6024 error occur when the data source contains non-textual content on the page or when the page is not an HTML.
-Please check the data source and add this page in exclusion list or ignore the error.
+- Errors 6021-6024 occur when the data source contains non-textual content on the page or when the page isn't an HTML.
+Check the data source and add this page in exclusion list or ignore the error.